ZhgChg.Li

 # ========== Env Setup Steps ==========

-# In the following steps, we will manually specify the XCode_x.x.x.app we use
+# Later we manually specify the Xcode_x.x.x.app to use

 - name: Read .xcode-version